flipkart-incubator/ultra-docs/docs/announcement.md

 We have introduced new [Refund](backend.md#refund) APIs for the following

 * Creation of Refund Request
-* Query to fetch refund on the basis of Parent Refund Id
+* Query to fetch refund details and status on the basis of Parent Refund Id
-* Query to fetch refund on the basis of Order Id
+* Query to fetch refund details and status on the basis of Order Id

 ## Modification in OMS contract.
 _19/Sep/2018_